crowleysoftware/GSCC2022_CTF_Solutions/RobertBoedigheimer/RepeatOffender/readme.md

 ![](repeat2.png)

-Found an account that was in the breach data and also had an account.
+Found a name that was in the breach data and also had an account.
 The breach appeared to be MD5 hashed password, quick search online to see if there were any cracks of the password and it implied that it could be "alligator".

 ![](repeat3.png)